usnistgov/FIPS201/_FIPS201/system.md

     as well as any Derived PIV Credentials used by the PIV cardholder.
 The PIV cardholder interacts with these components to gain physical or logical access to the desired federal resource.
-- **PIV Card Issuance and Management Subsystem**—the components responsible for identity proofing and registration, card and key issuance and management, and the various repositories and services (e.g., public key infrastructure (PKI) directory, certificate status servers) required as part of the verification infrastructure.
+- **PIV Issuance and Management Subsystem**—the components responsible for identity proofing and registration, card and key issuance and management, and the various repositories and services (e.g., public key infrastructure (PKI) directory, certificate status servers) required as part of the verification infrastructure.
 This subsystem also manages the binding and termination of derived PIV credentials as described in [Section 2.10](requirements.md#s-2-10).